brilacasck/face-detection-facial-expression-recognition/README.md

 8. run `nohup ./train.sh &` to run the training in background

 **AAAAH YEAH That is sort of complicated, You might say and yes it is.** \
-The concept is that, you have some negative and positive images in two diffenrent folders. say 1000 images for example. but you need to generate more images with different aspects (angles, perspectives). \
+The concept is that you have some negative and positive images in two different folders, about 1000 images in each.
+However, you need to generate more images with different aspects (angles, perspectives, ...). \
-So what we've done, is that after creating *information data file* of original images, \
+So what we've done, is creating *information data file* of original images. \
-We used some single images (e.g. 10 images) to generate more than 10000 images with different perspectives. \
+Afterward, we generate more than 10000 of images with different perspective and angles from a single image.  \
-Then again we tried to make another *information data file* for these new images. \
+Then, we tried to make another *information data file* for these new images. \
-Finally we merged all the information files to pass to the `opencv_traincascade`.
+Finally we merged all the information files to pass through the `opencv_traincascade`.

-If you are messed up till now, I suggest you to read these tutorials instead to understand the concept and running procedure:
+If you are messed up till now, I suggest you to read following tutorials:

 - https://docs.opencv.org/master/dc/d88/tutorial_traincascade.html
 - https://www.learnopencv.com/training-better-haar-lbp-cascade-eye-detector-opencv/

 ----

-### Obtain Cascade.xml File

-After training cascade detector, -whether with HAAR or LBP algorithms- an XML file will be generated and we'll need it for our next step:
+After training the cascade classifier, -whether with HAAR or LBP algorithms- an XML file will be generated which is needed for the final  step:

 > Facial Expression Classification

 ### Train CNN Data

-You can find the codes in ***cnn*** folder of repository.
+You can find the code in ***cnn*** folder of the repository.

-Well, it's an ordinary convolutional neural network, So It seems doesn't need to be explained more.
+The related information about the CNN model will be added soon.

 We've used **Keras** to train and predict.